 Begin of next change

-6.6 eSRVCC EVS (br=5.9-128; bw=nb-fb) to EVS (br=5.9-13.2; bw=nb-swb)
+6.6 eSRVCC EVS (br=5.9-128; bw=nb-fb) to UMTS_EVS (Set1)

 In this example scenario the call setup resulted in the IMS Selected Codec being EVS (br=5.9-128; bw=nb-fb), the biggest EVS Configuration with all four audio bandwidths included and all the bit rates, ranging from the lowest rate, 5,9 kbps (average), up to the highest, 128 kbps.
 In addition, the EVS-VBR and the EVS-CA modes are included, as well as the EVS-IO with all modes.

 The call is ongoing with this biggest possible EVS Framework Configuration.
 Mode Control may be ongoing and the EVS modes in both directions may be different and lower than maximally possible, depending on external factors, such as audio-I/O capabilities and network load situations.
-The active EVS Configurations may be temporarily smaller and different in both directions, but transcoding is in no case required.
+The active EVS Configurations may be temporarily smaller and different in both directions, but transcoding is in no case needed.

 Now eSRVCC is requested.
-The Target RAN supports EVSoCS.
+The Target RAN supports UMTS_EVS.

 Case 1: The Target RAN is not loaded.
-Therefore the Target MSC determines EVS (br=5.9-24.4; bw=nb-fb; mode-set=0,1,2) as Target RAN Codec, based on local RAN Capabilities and the UE Supported Codec List, but without any knowledge about the IMS Selected Codec or the LTE Used Codec.
+The Target MSC determines UMTS_EVS (Set 2) as Target RAN Codec, based on local RAN Capabilities and the UE Supported Codec List, but without any knowledge about the IMS Selected Codec or the LTE Used Codec.
 It is mainly by coincidence that the Target RAN Codec fits so well in this example.
 It can be easily shown, that all EVS Configuration, which include all modes and rates below an upper corner, are all TLCI-compatible to each other.
 Therefore the call continues after eSRVCC without transcoding, although the EVS Framework Configuration shrinks to EVS (br=5.9-24.4; bw=nb-fb; mode-set=0,1,2), still providing FB quality.

 Case 2: The load in the Target RAN is higher.
-The MSC selects EVS (br=5.9-13.2; bw=nb-swb) as Target RAN Codec.
+The MSC selects UMTS_EVS (Set 1) as Target RAN Codec.
 The call continues without transcoding in the best possible SWB quality under these conditions.

 Case 3: The load in the Target RAN is much higher.
-The MSC selects EVS (br=5.9-8; bw=nb-wb) as Target RAN Codec.
+The MSC selects UMTS_EVS (Set 0) as Target RAN Codec.
 The call continues without transcoding in the best possible WB quality, the best possible under these harsh load conditions.

-Case 4: Although the MSC selects EVS (br=5.9-24.4; bw=nb-fb; mode-set=0,1,2) as Target RAN Codec, the RNC has the freedom (according to the currently implemented strategy in life networks) to allow only a sub-set of the required rates.
-This may end in the de facto Configuration of EVS (br=5.9-13.2; bw=nb-SWB) and the call would still continue in TLCI.
+Case 4: Although the MSC selects UMTS_EVS (Set 2) as Target RAN Codec, the RNC has the freedom (according to the strategy in life networks) to allow only a sub-set of the Target RAN Codec.
+This may end in the de facto Configuration of UMTS_EVS (Set 1) or even UMTS_EVS (Set 0) and the call would still continue in TLCI.
 The RNC would send Mode Control commands to keep the Codec Modes within these limits.
+Case 4 has the advantage that the RNC may subsequently modify the de facto Configuration up to UMTS_EVS (Set 2) without informing the MSC, by that upgrading the call quality seamless to the highest possible.

 If only EVS Bottom up Configurations are used, in IMS and CS, which include all modes and rates below their individual upper corner of Rate and Bandwidth, then TLCI is always guaranteed before and after handover.